sagemath/trac_to_gh/Issue 6802.md

 # Issue 6802: define a real variable with var()

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6802

 Original creator: mvngu